Editor's note: This post has been updated in July 2025 for comprehensiveness.

 Check the following to locate the source of the water:

 2. Compressor location can often be the biggest problem with water generation.
-For example, suppose the compressor is located in an outside building or a small non-humidity-controlled room.
+For example, suppose the compressor is located in an outside building or a small, non-humidity-controlled room.
 In that case, the compressor will not be able to breathe, and the room will starve the compressor of good air.
-Thus the space will become hot as the compressor runs, exasperating the problem and causing water condensation, a natural byproduct of this process.
+Thus, the space will become hot as the compressor runs, exacerbating the problem and causing water condensation, a natural byproduct of this process.

 3. Monitor your plants' ambient air temperature and humidity levels.
 Sudden changes in temperature and humidity can lead to moisture-related issues.
 If you notice such changes in your plant, it is recommended to investigate other potential sources of moisture to determine the best course of action.